Catherine of Braganza: Legacy

 Catherine's marriage had an important result for the later history of India and of the British Empire.
-Charles II rented the Seven Islands of Bombay, part of her dowry, to the East India Company which moved its presidency there – resulting in Bombay/Mumbai eventually growing to become one of the main cities of India.
+The Seven Islands of Bombay, which formed part of her dowry, were ceded to the English Crown in 1661 and transferred by Charles II to the East India Company in 1668.
+Bombay subsequently became an important centre of the company's activities in India and eventually developed into one of the country's major cities.

 Catherine is often credited with popularizing tea drinking in Britain.

-Queens, a borough of New York City, was supposedly named after Catherine of Braganza since she was queen when Queens County was established in 1683.
+Queens, a borough of New York City, was supposedly named after Catherine, since she was queen when Queens County was established in 1683.
 Queens' naming is consistent with those of Kings County (the borough of Brooklyn, originally named after her husband, King Charles II) and Richmond County (the borough of Staten Island, named after his illegitimate son, the 1st Duke of Richmond).
 However, there is no historical evidence that Queens County was named in her honour, neither is there a document from the time proclaiming it so.
 Some written histories of Queens skip over the monarch entirely and make no mention of her.

 After the tri-centennial of the establishment of Queens County in 1983, the Portuguese-American "Friends of Queen Catherine" society began raising money to erect a 35-foot statue of Queen Catherine on the East River waterfront in Long Island City.
 Audrey Flack was hired by the society to serve as the sculptor of the proposed statue, and the project received support from several notable public figures in New York City, including Claire Shulman and Donald Trump.
 However, the project was well into development when opposition to the statue arose from multiple parties; historians objected to the statue on the grounds that there was no evidence that Queens was actually named after her, and thought that the location of the proposed statue was misplaced.
-Meanwhile, the African-American Bethesda Missionary Baptist Church opposed plans for the statue after allegations that Queen Catherine and the House of Braganza had profited from the slave trade emerged, while Irish-Americans in Queens were upset that the proposed statue would eclipse the Calvary Cemetery, which had been established for the Irish immigrant community in the United States.
+Meanwhile, the African-American Bethesda Missionary Baptist Church opposed plans for the statue after allegations that Queen Catherine and the House of Braganza had profited from the slave trade had emerged, while Irish-Americans in Queens were upset that the proposed statue would eclipse the Calvary Cemetery, which had been established for the Irish immigrant community in the United States.
 As a result of this public opposition, Shulman was forced to withdraw her support, and the statue was never erected.
 A quarter-scale model survives at the site of Expo '98 in Lisbon, Portugal, facing west across the Atlantic.

 Catherine Street, formerly Brydges Street, in central London is named after her.

 Novelists, notably Margaret Campbell Barnes in With All My Heart, Jean Plaidy in her Charles II trilogy and Susanna Gregory in her Thomas Chaloner mystery novels, usually portray the Queen in a sympathetic light.
 So did Alison Macleod in her 1976 biography of the queen, The Portingale and Isabel Stilwell in her 2008 historical novel Catherine of Braganza – The courage of a Portuguese Infanta who became Queen of England.